You need the best bodyboarding fins when you're in the water because the difference is like night and day.

 - Need to pick up fin leashes separately

 The Best Bodyboarding Fins Benefits

-If you've played around with a board when you were young you wouldn't have worn them.
-You're maybe wondering if body board fins are actually worth it, so unless you have flipper feet like Michael Phelps let's look at how you'll benefit from them:
+If you played around with a bodyboard when you were young you probably didn’t wear flippers.
+You might be wondering if body board fins are actually worth it, so unless you have feet like Michael Phelps let's look at how you'll benefit from them in the future: